Skip to Main Content

 Overview

 Parker Poe’s Development Services Industry Team takes great pride in our history of helping clients structure, negotiate, and close commercial and residential real estate transactions.
 With more than 50 dedicated attorneys across the Carolinas, Georgia, and Washington, DC, our deep bench of experience helps us achieve desired results for our clients at any stage of the development life cycle.
-We represent residential, commercial and multi-use developers, owners, buyers, sellers, landlords, tenants, and lenders – we have seen every side of a deal.
+We represent residential, commercial and mixed-use developers, owners, buyers, sellers, landlords, tenants, and lenders – we have seen every side of a deal.

 With attorneys whose practices are focused on transactions as well as disputes and regulatory matters, for both buyers and sellers, we are ideally positioned to partner on a variety of development projects and assist with all related matters.
 We can advise on any single service below or help you navigate the entire life cycle of your real estate project.